 And Jet at its cairn.

 So it was off down its south east ridge where there is a path, sometimes eroded.
 The guidebooks recommend a trek east from the foot of the ridge across to the stalkers path that leads you just to the east of Affric Lodge.
 That recommendation is probably right.
 However, I passed by a lochan at point NH166236 and took to steep heather slopes straight towards the right of way below.
-Those slopes were a little unpleasant and then the barrier of a deer fence was met.
+Those slopes were a little unpleasant and then we met the barrier of a deer fence.
 So it took a while to find a way to get the dog past it.
 Once back on the right of way it was a straightforward walk back past the Lodge and to the car park – a leisurely 7 hour round.